eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 Throughout your prototype, you must use at least 2 different assets, widgets, icons, or anything you can think of from Figma Community: <https://www.figma.com/community>

-For example, if you are doing Option 1, you can use a map made by other Figma users or use one of the Figma plugins to build your own map on Frames 2 and 3.
+For example, you can use a map made by other Figma users or use one of the Figma plugins to build your own map on Frames 2 and 3.

 Remember: You don't have to recreate things that have already been done before (unless you want to make them better); learning how to use existing designs is also an important part of Figma.